vmrecio/portfolio-blog/src/pages/posts/fragments-of-iceland.md

 ---
-title: 'Participo en el '
+title: Participo en el II Hackaton de Vodafone España
 excerpt: >-
   Iceland is a Nordic country between the North Atlantic and the Arctic Ocean.
   It has a population of 325,671 and an area of 103,000 km2 (40,000 sq mi),